hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step5-services.md

 `minikube service --namespace kube-system monitoring-grafana --url`{{execute}}

-Because of the Katacoda virtualization these URLs are not accessible from your browser, however they can be reached with Katacode URLs described in the next step.
+With this Katacoda virtualization these URLs are not accessible from your browser, however they can be reached with Katacode URLs described in the next step.